Legal briefing | |

 Overview

-Although the changes represent a decoupling from the EU legislation on which the UK's regimes have been based, it should be noted that the EU has also published its own, parallel, package of proposals to simplify its listing and prospectus rules (please see below for further details).
+Although the changes represent a decoupling from the EU legislation on which the UK's regimes have been based, it should be noted that the EU has also published its own parallel package of measures to simplify its listing and prospectus rules (please see below for further details).

 Now Reading